stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 We call this feature "hot reload," and StrykerJS supports it in `@stryker-mutator/mocha-runner` and `@stryker-mutator/jasmine-runner`.
 Please note that this feature is always on from version 6 onward, even for plain old CommonJS style projects!
 It does require a higher version of mocha or jasmine, respectively, see [breaking changes](#-breaking-changes).
 Support for `@stryker-mutator/cucumber-runner` for the release of version 8 of `@cucumber/cucumber`.

-Unfortunately, we're not supporting hot reload for the `@stryker-mutator/jest-runner` or `@stryker-mutator/karma-runner` yet, please up-vote [#3455](https://github.com/stryker-mutator/stryker-js/issues/3455) or [#3454](https://github.com/stryker-mutator/stryker-js/issues/3454) respectively if you want to see it happen 💙.
+Unfortunately, we're not supporting hot reload for the `@stryker-mutator/jest-runner` or `@stryker-mutator/karma-runner` yet; please up-vote [#3455](https://github.com/stryker-mutator/stryker-js/issues/3455) or [#3454](https://github.com/stryker-mutator/stryker-js/issues/3454) respectively if you want to see it happen 💙.

 ## 🗿 Ignore static